Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 From this point of view, processing times do not really matter - slow execution may even be wanted, as it consumes less resources which in turn are available for interactive applications used in the foreground.

 You can define the process priority with the `ScriptProcessPriority` and `WordProcessPriority` priority.
+## 17.33.
+Keep users from adding, editing and removing signatures
+### 17.33.1.
+Outlook
+You can disable GUI elements so that users can not add, edit and remove signatures in Outlook by using the 'Do not allow signatures for e-mail messages' Group Policy Object (GPO) setting.

+Caveats are:
+- Users can still add, edit and remove signatures in the file system
+- Default signatures are no longer automatically added when a new email is created, or you forward/reply an email.
+Users have to choose the correct signature manually.
+- The GPO setting seems not ot work with some newer versions of Outlook.
+In this case, set the registry key directly.

+As an alternative, you may consider one or both of the following alternatives:
+- Run Set-OutlookSignatures regularly (every two hours, for example) and use the 'WriteProtect' option in the INI file
+- Use the 'Disable Items in User Interface' Group Policy Object (GPO) setting, and consider the following values to disable specific signature-related parts of the user interface:
+  - 5608: 'SignatureInsertMenu', the dropdown list/button allowing you to select an existing signature to add to an email, and to open the 'SignatureGallery'.
+  - 22965: 'SignatureGallyery', the list of signatures in the 'SignatureInsertMenu'.
+Prohibits selecting another signature than the default one to add to an email, but still allows access to 'SignaturesStationeryDialog'.
+  - 3766: 'SignaturesStationeryDialog', the GUI allowing users to add, edit and remove signatures.
+Also disables access to 'Personal Stationary' and 'Stationary and Fonts' - these settings should be controlled centrally anyway in order to comply with the corporate identity/corporate design guidelines.

+There is one thing you can not disable: Outlook always allows users to edit the copy of the signature after it was added to an email.
+### 17.33.2.
+Outlook Web
+Unfortunately, Outlook Web cannot be configured as granularly as Outlook.
+In Exchange Online as well as in Exchange on-prem, the `Set-OwaMailboxPolicy` cmdlet does not allow you to configure signature settings in detail, but only to disable or enable signature features`SignaturesEnabled` for specific groups of mailboxes.

+There is no option to write protect signatures, or to keep users from from adding, editing and removing signatures without disabling all signature-related features.

+As an alternative, run Set-OutlookSignatures regularly (every two hours, for example).
+## 17.34.
+What is the recommended folder structure for script, license, template and config files?
+Choosing an unsuitable folder structure for script, license, template and config files can make it hard to upgrade to new versions.

+The following structure is recommended, as it separates customized files from script and license files.
+- **Root share folder**
+  For example, '\\\\domain\netlogon\signatures'
+  - **Config**
+    Contains your custom config files (custom Graph config file, custom replacement variable config file, maybe template INI files)
+  - **License**
+    Contains the Benefactor Circle license/add-on files
+  - **Set-OutlookSignatures**
+    Contains Set-OutlookSignatures files
+  - **Templates**
+    - **OOF**
+      Contains your custom out-of-office templates, and the corresponding INI file (if not placed in 'Config' folder)
+    - **Signatures**
+      Contains your custom signature templates, and the corresponding INI file (if not placed in 'Config' folder)

+When you want to upgrade to a new release, you basically just have to delete the content of the 'Set-OutlookSignatures' and 'Set-OutlookSignatures license' folders and copy the new files to them.

+Never add new files to or modify existing files in the 'Set-OutlookSignatures' and 'Config' folders.

+If you want to use a custom Graph config file or a custom replacement variable file, follow the instructions in the default files.

+Alternative options for storing files:
+-  Set-OutlookSignatures files do not need to be centrally hosted on a file server.
+You can write a script that downloads a specific version and keeps it on your clients.
+Search this document for 'Intune' to find a sample script doing this.
+-  License, config and template files do not need to be stored on a file server.
+They can also be made available in a SharePoint document library.
+-  Some clients do not use on-prem file servers, but use SMB file shares in Azure Files, as they can be made available from on-prem as well via internet.